mongodb/docs-realm/videos/scripts/backend.rst

 Realm Backend Tutorial
 ======================

 Hi!
-My name is ...., and I'm one of the developer educators here at MongoDB.
+My name is ...., and I'm an engineer here at MongoDB.

-In this tutorial, I'll walk you through the first of the Realm tutorials -- the Backend for the Task Tracker app.
-This video follows the steps in the tutorial, so you can follow along as I walk through it.
+We've created a series of tutorials that guide you through building a Task Tracker app.
+All of the tutorials share a common Realm backend, and this walk-through, we'll set up that backend app.
+This video follows the steps in the written tutorial, so you can follow along as I walk through it.

-There are five steps in this tutorial: we'll start by creating a free Atlas account, set up a free Atlas cluster to hold our data, install and then configure the Realm command line tools, and finally upload a pre-configured backend Realm app.
+There are five steps in this tutorial: we'll start by creating an Atlas account, set up a free Atlas cluster to hold our data, install the Realm command line tools, set up permissions for those CLI tools, and finally upload a pre-configured backend Realm app.

 So let's get started.

 .. <time tag 1> <see https://www.emergingedtech.com/2017/01/how-to-add-time-tags-to-youtube-video-jump-to-tagged-sections/>

-First, open your browser and go to **account.mongodb.com**.
-On the logon page, click ``Sign Up``.
-Of course, if you already have an Atlas account, you can skip ahead to the next section.
+We're going to create a new Atlas account.
+If you already have an Atlas account, you can skip ahead to the next section.

+First, open your browser and go to account.mongodb.com.

+On the login page, click ``Sign Up``.
 On the next page, you can enter in your information, or -- if you already have a Google account -- you can save time by logging in with that account.
 I'm going to go ahead and do that:

 .. <time tag 2>

 Now that we have an account, let's set up a cluster.
-An Atlas cluster is a managed service that is hosted in Microsoft Azure, Google Cloud Platform, or Amazon Web Services.
+An Atlas cluster is a MongoDB database that is hosted on one of the cloud providers -- Microsoft Azure, Google Cloud Platform, or Amazon Web Services.
 For this demo, we'll set up a free Atlas cluster in AWS.

 In the ``Shared`` section, click ``Create``.